 In a nutshell, it is admissible that explosive hazards still litter vast swaths of land across Acholi Sub region that could be used to produce food to fuel economic growth.

-After a fruitful dialogue, the meeting adjourned with closing remarks from Gulu City Woman Member of Parliament, Honourable Mego Aol Betty Ocan who pledged to voice this concern to relevant platforms she subscribes to including the Acholi Parliamentary Group and Greater North Parliamentary Group among others.
+After a fruitful dialogue, the meeting adjourned with closing remarks from Gulu City Woman Member of Parliament, Honourable Mego Aol Betty Ocan who pledged advocacy to voice this concern to relevant platforms she subscribes to including the Acholi Parliamentary Group and Greater North Parliamentary Group among others.

-This report provides the key highlights of activity events carried out at Bulkur Primary school, Omel Sub county Wednesday November 23, 2022.
+This report provides the key highlights of advocacy activity events carried out at Bulkur Primary school, Omel Sub county Wednesday November 23, 2022.

 In his concluding remarks during a previous dissemination session on explosive ordnance risk education with local leadership August 2022, the chairperson Omel Sub County made an appeal for more community dialogues targeting school children in the available primary schools in the Sub county.

 The Purpose of the dialogue was to disseminate explosive ordnance risk education to primary school children scheduled right before school closes for a very lengthy holiday.

 Uganda Peoples Defense Forces (UPDF) Atoo Hill Barracks commander and his comrade did discuss the risk potentially posed by different images of weapons printed in posters.

 The day’s events consisted of two (2) hours testimony of a landmine survivor, welcome remarks by host, presentation of explosive ordnance risk education awareness and concluding remarks from the Sub County chairperson.
 There were over 250 participants including 230 pupils in attendance.